Existence and Cardinality of $k$-Normal Elements in Finite Fields: Number of -Normal Elements

-\begin{remark} In \cite{hyde2018normal}, it is shown that for the case of normal elements (i.e. $k=0$), the action \eqref{gpaxnused} is both free (i.e. $u\cdot \alpha=\alpha \Rightarrow u=1$) and transitive, and it thereby yields an alternate proof of the well-known result that the number of normal elements in $\fqm$ is equal to $\Phi_q(x^m-1)$.
-However, for $k>0$ the action is clearly not free (in fact, for every $k$-normal $\alpha$, there exists $u \in \K[G]^{\times}$ such that $u\cdot \alpha = \alpha$).
+\begin{remark} In \cite{hyde2018normal}, it is shown that for the case of normal elements (i.e. $k=0$), the action \eqref{gpaxnused} is both free (i.e. $u\cdot \alpha=\alpha \implies u=1$) and transitive.
+This yields an alternate proof of the well-known result that the number of normal elements in $\fqm$ is equal to $\Phi_q(x^m-1)$.
+For $k>0$ it is clear that for every $k$-normal $\alpha$, there exists $u \in \K[G]$ such that $u\cdot \alpha = \alpha$.
+However, it is unclear whether such a $u$ can be found in $\K[G]^\times$ or if the action is transitive.
 So, we cannot directly adapt the argument as in \cite{hyde2018normal} to count the exact number of $k$-normal elements.
 However, as shown by the above theorem, the action may nevertheless be used to obtain a lower bound. \end{remark}